USS Boyd: History

 She then joined TF 38 for the strikes against Okinawa (10 October), northern Luzon and Formosa (11–14 October), and Luzon (15 October), which preceded the Leyte landings.
 After taking part in the Battle for Leyte Gulf (24–25 October) she screened the carriers launching strikes against Luzon (5–6, 13–14, and 19–25 November).

 Between 31 December 1944 and 22 January 1945 Boyd served as an escort vessel.
 She then took part in the bombardment of Iwo Jima and in the occupation of the island (19 February–1 March).
 She arrived off Okinawa 95 March and remained there on screening duty until 30 June.
 She then rejoined the 3rd Fleet for strikes against the Japanese home islands (10 July–7 August).
 One of the first vessels to return to the United States after the Japanese surrender, Boyd departed Okinawa 7 September and underwent overhaul at Mare Island Navy Yard (25 September–28 November).
 She then moved to San Diego, arriving 14 January 1948 and was placed out of commission in reserve 15 January 1947.

 Recommissioned 24 November 1950, the destroyer reported to the Pacific Fleet.
 Following training off the west coast, Boyd departed for Korea 28 May 1951.
 She remained there, serving with TF 77 and on the Formosa Strait Patrol, until returning to San Diego 21 December 1951.
 Boyd departed San Diego 12 July 1952 for her second Korean tour.
 She served on the Wonsan blockade and took part in the amphibious demonstration off Kojo (6–15 October).
 She departed Korean waters in late January and arrived at San Diego 16 February 1953.
 After the end of the Korean fighting Boyd continued operations along the west coast and made three Far Eastern tours.

+USS Boyd underway at sea in the 1960s.

 Boyd received 11 battle stars for World War II and five for her Korean War service.